Chem 565 Introduction to Scientific Glassblowing

 Enrollment procedure:

-There is 1 section offered this spring term
+There is 2 sections offered this fall term

 Declared Chemistry students (both graduate and undergraduates),